 Traditional Pressure Cooker Recipe

-Close the lid of the cooker and pressure cook the chicken for 2 whistles on high heat.
+Close the cooker’s lid and pressure cook the chicken for 2 whistles on high heat.
 Remove the cooker from heat and let the pressure release naturally.

 Add 1 tablespoon lime juice and 1 tablespoon of masala from the ready-made pickle.
 I generally use the masala from the ready mango pickle.
 Mix everything well.